Ron Denhaan, Realtor (949) 290-3263. Orange County real estate specialist.

 Your tasks during the buyer investigation / review period

-Home iinspection There are many tasks to perform right after escrow opens.
+Home inspector There are many tasks to perform right after escrow opens.
 The number of tasks and paperwork may seem overwhelming but remember that we are with you through the entire process to answer any questions and to provide assistance -- That's our job!

 Deposit earnest money: You generally will have 3 business days to bring your earnest money deposit to escrow.
 It is typically paid with a personal check, but you can also wire funds directly to escrow.
 The earnest money deposit should not be confused with a down payment, which is usually a much higher amount.
 The earnest money deposit (also known as a "good-faith" deposit) is typically between 1 and 3 % of the purchase price and it is made by a buyer to demonstrate that he/she is serious (earnest) about wanting to complete the purchase.
 This deposit is often used to fund a few of the initial escrow expenses such as ordering HOA documents.